 Or, you can color your popcorn green first, if you prefer.
 That's what I did.
 Here's how: Microwave Colored Popcorn.
 However, if you want to simplify this recipe, you can skip coloring the popcorn; there's already plenty of green in the sprinkles and candy.

 Step 4.
 Sprinkle popcorn evenly with 1/2 cup honey roasted peanuts and 1/2 cup M&Ms.

 Step 5.
 Add oil to chocolate and white chips.
-(Adding a small amount of canola or vegetable oil, gives the melted chocolate a smoother, glazy texture and appearance.)
+(Adding a small amount of oil, gives the melted chocolate a smoother, glazy texture and appearance.)
 Add oil-based food coloring to the white chips, if desired.

 Step 6.
 Melt them in the microwave using the same method used in Step 2 above.

 Step 7.
 Use a spoon to drizzle melted chocolate on top of popcorn mix.

 Step 7.
 While the chocolate is still "wet", sprinkle it with coarse sea salt so the salt will stick.
 This makes a yummy sweet & salty taste combo.
 Add light colored sprinkles now, too, since it will contrast with the dark chocolate best.
 I sprinkled on white nonpareils.

 Step 8.
 Next melt the green-colored white chips; and drizzle the melted mixture over the popcorn.